Referral Services

 PSC Resource Guide

 The Learning Center located on the lower level of the Dr. Mike Davis Academic Building (AB) offers tutoring, study space, free coffee, resources for campus questions.
-Contact Cristina Guerra at 719.549.3365, or stop by her office located at the Dr. Mike Davis Academic Building (AB), Room 042.
+Contact Cristina Guerra at 719.549.3365, or stop by her office located at the Dr. Mike Davis Academic Building (AB), Room 042 (basement).

-Students who have a document disability, including a temporary disability such as a broken arm, may qualify for accommodations.
+Students who have a documented disability, including a temporary disability such as a broken arm, may qualify for accommodations.
 These accommodations include but are not limited to allowance to audio record lectures, alternative textbook formats, and sign language interpreting services.
-These services are available to students at all campus locations.
+These services are available to students at all campus locations with documented disabilities.
+Please note that services provided vary based on the documentation of the disability.
 Call 719.549.3446 or email: disability.resources@pueblocc.edu for assistance or stop by the office located at the Dr. Mike Davis Academic Building (AB), Room 120.

 Fremont Campus: